audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

 - **syftInstallDir:** Directory where Syft is installed.

 **Usage:**
-This template is designed to be called in a stage dedicated to SBOM generation.
-It assumes that a lock‑deps artifact named `lock-deps-files` is available.
+Call this template in a stage dedicated to SBOM generation.
+It assumes that an aggregated lock‑deps artifact named `lock-deps-files` is available (which includes both .NET deps files and the NPM package lock file).

 ---